dodevops/terraform-azure-postgresql/README.md

 ### allowed\_ips

 Description:     A hash of permissions to access the database server by ip.
 The hash key is the name suffix and each value
     has a start and an end value.
+If no allowed\_ips is given, the access is public!

 Type: